 The thief ant, which is also called the grease ant, is a very common ant in homes—especially in kitchens—across much of the U.S. It is so tiny—as small as 1/32 inch long—that it can easily slip into homes through cracks and make its nests in tiny crevices both within the home and outside.
 This ant is often confused with the pharaoh ant, which is actually slightly larger in size.

-As shown in the picture of the thief ant (or grease ant) on this page, this ant:
+As shown in the picture, the thief ant

 - is 1/32 to 1/16 inch long.

 - has very small eyes in relation to the size of the head.